polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 Note: In order to promote team work, Reward Attributes will be alloted as is (not divided) to all the developers in a registered team, make sure to register!

-Moreover, teams demonstrating substantial and meaningful development have the opportunity to advance to Polymer’s Launch Partner Program.
+Moreover, teams demonstrating substantial and meaningful development till **22nd March** have the opportunity to advance to Polymer’s [Launch Partner Program](https://www.polymerlabs.org/blog/unveiling-the-polymer-partnership-program).
 This program is designed to support the most promising projects in transitioning from concept to protocol.
+Drop early submissions [here](https://docs.google.com/forms/d/e/1FAIpQLSfRLX9lhmDrx4-QdyxOx8d5TtfdJmqhzSbecGaFFZxm_AZMqg/viewform?usp=sf_link).
 Selected teams will benefit from:

 - Comprehensive support from Polymer to launch their protocol to the market.
 - Exclusive access to Polymer resources, 1:1s with the team and connection with investors.